“Our goal is empowering students to think for themselves — to ask thoughtful questions and to care, deeply, about the answers.”

 Thao Dang-Williams

-Associate Vice President for Academic Affairs
+Associate Vice President of Academic Affairs

-Thao Dang-Williams leads efforts to improve degree progression, retention, and completion for graduate students.
+Thao Dang-Williams leads efforts to improve degree progression, retention and completion for graduate students.
 She will also manage programming to strengthen undergraduate enrollment and student success, including Dual Credit, and will help to build and improve services and programs for adult learners.

 Previously, Dang-Williams served for six years as Dean of Extended Education for Webster’s St. Louis metropolitan locations at Gateway, Westport and WingHaven.
 In that position, she worked with Webster University's schools and colleges to enhance student services, led a coordinated enrollment effort, strengthened programs for both undergraduate and graduate students, and built educational partnerships in the St. Louis metropolitan area.